dddd1007/dddd1007/README.md

 ---

 I am a Ph.D. student who majors in computational cognitive neuroscience at South China Normal University.
-I am working on building the computational model of cognitive control now.
+I am working on building a computational model of cognitive control now.
 I am trying to model the behavior of learning and decision making in human.

 My interests are High-performance computing.
 I am using Julialang to build the models in my research.
 I also have years of experience in R and Python.